-5 How the referendum I QUESTION IS WORDED Questions Who decides how the referendum question is worded?
-Is the title of the initiative or of the law repeated in the question?
-Experience In Switzerland, the referendum question contains the title of the initiative or law which is being subjected to ballot.
+Questions Who decides how the referendum question is worded?
+Is the title of the initiative ~ or of the law repeated in the question?
+Experience In Switzerland, the referendum question contains the title of the initiative or l which is being subjected to ballot.
 Recommendation The title of the proposal should be included in the referendum question, so that the voters know precisely what they are voting on.
 The question should also be formulated in such a way that it is clear whether a "yes" vote means approval or rejection of the proposal.
 The referendum question may not be misleading, as this makes it impossible to ascertain how the voters actually intended to vote.
-6 CONTENT AND FORMAL LEGAL REQUIREMENTS Questions What procedure exists for checking that the initiative satisfies the formal legal requirements and the rules regarding content?
+6 CONTENT AND FOR MAL LEGAL REQUIREMENTS Questions What procedure exists for checking that the initiative satisfies the formal legal requirements and the rules regarding content?
 Experience The validity of the content of the initiative text can be checked by one of the organs of state (parliament, authorities, courts).
 There is disagreement over which procedure is preferable - whether it should be parliament or the constitutional court which decides on the validity of an initiative.
-In Switzerland, it is parliament which checks that the content of the initia- tive satisfies the rules: it does so only after the required 100,000 signa- tures have been collected.
+In Switzerland, it is parliament which checks that the content of the initiative satisfies the rules: it does so only after the required 100,000 signatures have been collected.
 In the U.S., this happens before the signature collection starts.
 Procedures vary: in Florida, it is the State Supreme Court which checks validity, whereas in Oregon it is the Attorney General.
-Recommendation The validity rules (e.g. that the initiative must not contravene binding international law; that it may not include several different issues; that it must be unambiguous in form) must be clear and transparent; they can, for example, be laid down in the constitution.
+Recommendation The validity rules (e.g. that the initiative must not contravene binding interna- tional law; that it may not include several different issues; that it must be unam- biguous in form) must be clear and transparent; they can, for example, be laid down in the constitution.
 The check on content may be carried out as soon as the initiative is launched, or only once the signature collection is completed.
 It can be performed by a constitutional court or by one of the political organs of state - by parliament, or by one of the authorities.
 How great a risk exists that the body charged with checking the initiative might fail to be impartial is more a question of the political culture and cannot be entirely "designed out".
+7 INTERACTION WI TH GOVERNMENT AND PARLIAMENT Questions Is parliament able to debate the subject-matter of a popular initiative and make its own recommendation?
+Does parliament have the right to present a counter-proposal?Does the interaction between the sponsors of the initia- tive and either parliament or the government allow space for negotiation and compromise?
+Is there a withdrawal clause?